Amanda Ayala: Career

 In August 2017, Amanda Ayala performed at the annual Spiedie Fest.
 She opened for rock group Blue Öyster Cult and Eddie Money.
 Thousands of people attended this concert in Binghamton, New York.
 The line up for the three-day event included country stars, Kellie Pickler and Sara Evans, along with Dennis DeYoung of Styx (band).

 Amanda opened for and performed with American Idol winner Taylor Hicks at the Palace Danbury Theater.
 The show was met with great reviews after both singers performed an impromptu version of "The House of the Rising Sun".

 Ayala performed with rock singer Dee Snider from Twisted Sister on November 4, 2017 at The Chance.

 Amanda is working on her debut pop release.
 She is working with a platinum-selling producer.
 Amanda has yet to reveal who she is working with but her social media indicates she is currently recording and in the studio.

 In early March 2019 Topgolf announced its second season of the original series Who Will Rock You?.
 Amanda confirmed that she will be a contestant on season 2.
 Judges on the show include Dee Snider and Kerri Kassem.
 The show aired on March 28, 2019, and Amanda was selected to move on the final 12 of the competition.
 On Episode 4, The Amanda Ayala band performed a rendition of Proud Mary.
 The studio version was made available on Spotify following the performance.

 In July 2021, Amanda spoke with KeyLine Mag and announced the release of her newest single titled "Seventeen".
-According to her press release, the track was produced by Mark Matter, mixed by Mikaelin "Blue" and mastered by Grammy Award winner Randy Merrill.
 The song peaked Number 1 on the New Music Weekly Indie Chart for two weeks in a row, making it Amanda's first #1 of her career.

-Artistry

-Amanda Ayala is an alto and credited with having a "slower vibrato" with a "little bit of rasp." by Blake Shelton.